 · In 50 metre pools competitors proceed up the lane in any position until they reach the end then duck under the lane divider and return back down the next lane repeating the process until they reach the finish.

 · This is the area where you change over from one discipline to another.
 Try and keep your equipment tidy so it doesn’t interfere with others competitors.
+Boxes & bags etc should not be kept in the transition area.

 · Cycle helmets must be fitted and fastened before your bike is uplifted from the rack and stay intact until your bike is returned to the rack.